 NorthWest Arkansas Community College (NWACC) adheres to all federal and state civil rights laws banning discrimination in publicly-funded institutions.
-NWACC does not discriminate on the basis of gender, age, race, color, creed, religion, ancestry, national or ethnic origin, sexual orientation, gender identity, disability, genetic information, military status, veteran status, familial status or any other protected category under applicable local, state or federal law, ordinance or regulation, including protections for those opposing discrimination or participating in any complaint process.
+NWACC does not discriminate on the basis of gender, age, race, color, creed, religion, ancestry, national or ethnic origin, sexual orientation, gender identity, disability, genetic information, military status, veteran status, familial status, or any other protected category under applicable local, state, or federal law, ordinance or regulation, including protections for those opposing discrimination or participating in any complaint process.
 Sexual harassment, which includes acts of sexual violence, is a type of sex discrimination prohibited under Title IX of the Education Amendments of 1972.

-For more information or to report allegations of discrimination in employment, contact: Beverly Hill Employee Relations Manager Burns Hall 1128 479-619-2679 bhill3@nwacc.edu For more information or to report allegations of discrimination regarding students under ADA/504 or Title IX, contact: Teresa A. Taylor (Williamson) Ethics and Compliance Officer/Title IX Coordinator Center for Health Professions 3048 479.619.4188 twilliamson4@nwacc.edu
+For more information or to report allegations of discrimination in employment, contact:

+Beverly Hill, Employee Relations Manager, Burns Hall 1128, 479-619-2679 or email bhill3@nwacc.edu

+For more information or to report allegations of discrimination or disability grievances regarding students under ADA/Section 504 contact: Karen O'Donohoe, M.S., ADA & Section 504 Coordinator, BH 3017, (479) 619-4321, or email kodonohoe@nwacc.edu